energysistem/manuals/39758-Z3/en/06-main_functions.md

 When the speaker stop emit sound or the battery icon start blinking, is the time to charge it.
 Connect the end of the included USB cable to your *Energy Music Box Z3* (10) and the other end to any USB port that can provide energy (PC, USB wall charger, car, etc).
 The LED INDICATOR (9) will turn in red color and when the charge is completed the LED (9) will turn off.

-**NOTE:** We recommend charging the device with the switch at OFF position.
-Do not store the device for a long period of time with a fully discharged battery.
+**Note:** It is recommended to turn off the device when charging.
+Do not store or leave unused for a long period of time with the battery completely discharged.